LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 This means that slavery can often come up.

-You need to be ok with:
+You need to be OK with:

-1. Slavery existing.
+1. Slavery exists.
-2. Players or NPCs owning slaves.
+2. Players or NPCs own slaves.

-This is all I think of in regards to slavery, if anyone has any suggestions on how the slavery content list could be expanded please let me know.
+This is all I think of in regard to slavery.
+If anyone has any suggestions on how the slavery content list could be expanded, please let me know.

 ## Comedy.

 I’ve also added this section.

-Jokes are subjective so please be ok with jokes of any kind, any subject, etc.
+Jokes are subjective, so please be OK with jokes of any kind, any subject, etc.

+I, myself, enjoy dark and edgy humour.
+However, I know that it isn't for everyone.

+That is why
-I, myself, enjoy dark and edgy humour but I know that it isn't for everyone so it's important to acknowledge this and ensure people are prepared for the possibility of jokes being made by anyone involved in the campaign or from the community as a whole.
+it is important to acknowledge this and ensure people are prepared for the possibility of jokes being made by anyone involved in the campaign or from the community as a whole.

 ## Suggestions.